What is surveillance?

 Some bacteria are known to be of particular importance in healthcare settings.
 These include multidrug resistant organisms such as methicillin resistant Staphylococcus aureus (“golden staph”), vancomycin resistant enterococci (VRE), and more recently the group of organisms known collectively as carbapenamase resistant enterococci (CRE).

 Another organism targeted for surveillance is Clostridioides difficile.

 VICNISS coordinates the Victorian hand hygiene program, which is part of the National Hand Hygiene Initiative (NHHI).
 Hand hygiene is a general term referring to any action of hand cleansing including washing hands with soap and water or applying a waterless antimicrobial hand rub (e.g. alcohol-based hand rub) to the hands.
 When hand hygiene is performed correctly, these practices result in a reduction of microorganisms (bacteria, viruses etc.) on the hands.

 Hand hygiene is important in helping prevent the spread of healthcare associated infections.

 The National Hand Hygiene Initiative (NHHI) helps to ensure all Australian hospitals have a standard approach to hand hygiene including education, monitoring and reporting of results.
 Hand hygiene practices are monitored by various methods, including observation of health care workers by trained observers who record whether staff have performed correct hand hygiene at required times, for example before changing a wound dressing.

 The National Health and Medical Research Council recommends that healthcare workers who have contact with patients should have documented evidence that they had certain vaccinations, including:

 The Victorian Department of Health (DH) requires that health services maintain a register of staff vaccine preventable disease histories.
-DHHS also provides free influenza vaccine for public hospital healthcare workers each year.
+DH also provides free influenza vaccine for public hospital healthcare workers each year.
 VICNISS collate annual information on levels of vaccination among healthcare workers for seasonal influenza.